ocaml/platform-blog/opam-2-2-0-beta2.md

   for use with opam unless you really know what you're doing!
 * Fix MSYS2 support.
 For 2.2.0, the focus has been on Cygwin, so configuring opam to use MSYS2 is quite manual.
-  Please don't try to maintain your own MSYS2 install for use with opam unless you _really really_ know what you're doing!
+  Please note that even if opam can use a MSYS2 installation, it is not yet officially supported and opam repository is not yet MSYS2 compatible.
+Use opam with MSYS2 only if you _really really_ know what you're doing!
 * Fix issues when using fish
 * Improve the internal Cygwin installation during init on Windows
 * Unixify Windows paths in init shells scripts